CausewayDigital/Minecraft-EE-MakeCode/tutorials/python-islands/island-7/tower_builder/tower_builder_1.md

 ![Cover image](https://raw.githubusercontent.com/CausewayDigital/Minecraft-EE-MakeCode/refs/heads/master/tutorials/python-islands/island-7/tower_builder/images/flowchart-landscape_1.png)

-Code the flowchart.
+Start by creating this first bit.
+Use the hint if you need help.

 ```python
 agent.set_item(STONE, 64, 1)
 ```

-- Give 64 stone to your agent
+- Give 64 stone to your agent in slot 1
-- Give 64 glowstone to your agent
+- Give 1 glowstone to your agent in slot 2

 ## Part 2

 ![Cover image](https://raw.githubusercontent.com/CausewayDigital/Minecraft-EE-MakeCode/refs/heads/master/tutorials/python-islands/island-7/tower_builder/images/flowchart-landscape_2.png)

-Code the flowchart.
+After giving your agent the necessary blocks, **create the loop** shown in the flowchart.

 ```
 ```